John Geoghan: Career

-Born in Boston in 1935 to an Irish Catholic family, John Joseph Geoghan attended local parochial schools.
-Intending to become a priest, he attended Cardinal O'Connell Seminary.
-An assessment in 1954 noted him as "markedly immature."
-He graduated in 1962 and was ordained.

 On February 13, 1962, Geoghan was assigned as an assistant pastor at Blessed Sacrament Parish in Saugus, Massachusetts.
-That December, he successfully talked a man out of committing suicide from jumping off the Mystic River Bridge.
-While Geoghan was assigned to Blessed Sacrament, Anthony Benzevich allegedly told church officials that the junior priest was observed bringing boys into his bedroom.
-Benzevich would later deny this allegation.
-In 1998, Benzevich told reporters he was branded as a troublemaker for reporting Geoghan, and that church officials hinted that he might be sent to Peru if he persisted.
+That December, he talked a man out of committing suicide by jumping off the Mystic River Bridge.
+While Geoghan was assigned to Blessed Sacrament, Rev. Anthony Benzevich allegedly told church officials that the junior priest was observed bringing boys into his bedroom.
+Benzevich would later deny the allegation.
+In 1998, Benzevich told reporters he was branded as a troublemaker for reporting Geoghan and that church officials hinted he might be sent to Peru if he persisted.
 In 1995 Geoghan admitted to having molested four boys during his tenure at Blessed Sacrament.

 Geoghan was assigned to St. Bernard's Parish in Concord starting on September 22, 1966.
 He was transferred after seven months there; church records offered no explanation for his reassignment.
 On April 20, 1967, Geoghan was assigned to St. Paul's Parish in Hingham.
 Around 1968, a man complained to church authorities that he had caught Geoghan molesting his son.
 As a result, Geoghan was sent to the Seton Institute in Baltimore, Maryland, for treatment for his pedophilia.
 In the early 1970s, parishioner Joanne Mueller accused Geoghan of molesting her four young sons.
 Mueller has said that she informed Paul E. Miceli and he asked her to keep quiet.
 Miceli disputes her account.
 The church later reached a settlement with Mueller.

 Geoghan's next assignment was at St. Andrew's Parish in Boston's Jamaica Plain neighborhood, starting on June 4, 1974.
 On February 9, 1980, John E. Thomas told Bishop Thomas Vose Daily that Geoghan admitted to molesting seven boys.
 Daily called Geoghan and told him to go home.
-Geoghan admitted to the abuse, but said that he did "not feel it serious or a pastoral problem."
+Geoghan admitted to the abuse but said that he did "not feel it serious or a pastoral problem."
 He was placed on sick leave three days later and ordered by Cardinal Humberto Medeiros to undergo counseling.
-Under the care of doctors Robert Mullins and John H. Brennan, Geoghan underwent psychoanalysis and psychotherapy.
+Under the care of Drs.
+Robert Mullins and John H. Brennan, Geoghan underwent psychoanalysis and psychotherapy.